Starmania (musical): Productions

-A German-language adaptation of the 1988 production was played in Essen in 1991–1992.

 In 1992, an English version of the show was created with the release of the album Tycoon, with lyrics by Tim Rice, and starring Kim Carnes, Celine Dion, Nina Hagen, Peter Kingsbery, Cyndi Lauper, Willy Deville, Kevin Robinson and Tom Jones in the principal roles on the recording.
 A stage version was announced in the press on several occasions, but never materialized.

 In 1993, a new French production, directed by Canadian prodigy Lewis Furey, debuted in Paris at the Mogador theatre.
 For a few months in 1993–94, a version of Tycoon (with re-worked and expanded lyrics) alternated with the French version, using the same actors and staging.

-In 2004, Starmania was honoured as a MasterWork by the Audio-Visual Preservation Trust of Canada.
+In 2004, the 1978 recording of Starmania was honoured as a Masterwork by the Audio-Visual Preservation Trust of Canada.